vincentchachere/Azure-Network-Protocols/README.md

 - Click: `Add`

 *<ins>Make sure it actually gets added.
-See the 2nd image to vrify what it should look like.
+See the 2nd image to verify what it should look like.
 Then go back inside VM1 and observe what this did.</ins>*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/07472112-e888-44d5-8a68-c4bfef647595"><br>